furgerf/pyjass/notes.md

 - Use seed for reproducibility

 # Discoveries
-- Encoding 2 doesn't work
+- Encodings 1-4 are retired (useless attempts)
 - SGD doesn't work
-- Training with with playing the best card seems to be better
+- Training doesn't work as well when playing the best card
-  - This seems to be true for training on bad data but probably not for better data!
-- So far, encodings 3 and 4 seem to perform similarly
-- Training interval has an impact on learning performance - sometimes(?)
+- Training interval has an impact on learning performance - really, or is this due to the comparison of bad models?
-- Changing model parameters on a trained model doesn't seem to work (no change when modifying learning\_rate\_init and max\_iter) but change when when modifying batch\_size!)
+- 1 hidden layer is insufficient, 2 also doesn't seem to be optimal
+- Training time: maybe 1 -> x layers = +4h; +100 neurons -> +4h
+- Small layers are useless (when all layers are the same width)

 # To try
 - Cost?
 Encoding?
 Model parameters?
 Models?
 - How much data is needed/useful for MLP?
 - Encodings 3, 4 -> ?
+- "relative" player encoding -> does that reduce data need 4-fold?
+- "uneven" layer architectures